-The once idyllic philosophical commonality, however, was short-lived and profound differences began to surface when Dreyfus commenced to establish a link between Searlean philosophy and Husserl's phenomenology, which understandably was not of Searle's liking.
-Of course, Searle's use of the term 'intentionality' along with his emphasis on the nonrepresentational character of the background gave the impression that he had somewhat taken up phenomenological insights, even if he was not aware of doing so.
-On Dreyfus's account, Searle was indeed-unbeknownst to him-a philosopher of Husserlian leanings.
-As a matter of fact, Searle's critique of computational explanations of the mind (Searle, 1985) according to which "computation is not discovered in nature but is assigned" (2001a, 178) is also shared by Dreyfus and Husserl would no doubt reject the computer metaphor of mind outright.
-In a nutshell, both Dreyfus and Searle share a common distrust in the very core assumption of cognitivism.
-But the seemingly peaceful coexistence of phenomenology and logical analysis rather morphed into a scathing debate, with Sean Kelly (now a Harvard philosopher who back in the day was student of both philosophers at Berkeley) mediating between them to tone down the more and more acrimonious exchange (Kelly, 2005).
+Nonetheless, the once idyllic philosophical commonality was destined to be short-lived and profound differences began to surface when Dreyfus commenced to establish a link between Searlean philosophy and Husserl's phenomenology-which understandably enough was not of Searle's liking.
+Searle's use of the term 'intentionality' along with his emphasis on the nonrepresentational character of the background gave the impression that he had somewhat taken up phenomenological (Husserlian) insights, even if he was not aware of doing so.
+On Dreyfus's account, Searle was indeed-albeit unbeknownst to him-a philosopher of Husserlian leanings.
+Searle's critique of computational explanations of the mind (Searle, 1980) according to which "computation is not discovered in nature but is assigned" (2001a, 178) is also shared by Dreyfus.
+In addition, Husserl would no doubt reject the computer metaphor of mind outright as a clumsy and untenable theory.
+Given that both Dreyfus and Searle share a common distrust in the very core assumption of cognitivism, a common ground for the shared distrust might lie perhaps in the adoption of phenomenological insights.
+But the peaceful coexistence of phenomenology and logical analysis rather morphed into a scathing debate, with Sean Kelly (now a Harvard philosopher who back in the day was student of both philosophers at Berkeley) mediating between them to tone down the more and more acrimonious exchange (Kelly, 2005).

-It is my opinion that, in spite of its complicated twists and turns, the Dreyfus-Searle debate is very instructive with regard to the fundamental theme at issue: the background of the foreground.
+It is my opinion that, in spite of its complicated twists and turns, the Dreyfus-Searle debate turns out to be very instructive with regard to the fundamental theme at issue: the background of the foreground.
 In what follows, I take stock of the debate in order to show that the differences concerning the proper characterization of the 'background' are not only profound but also exemplary of the so-called continental/analytic divide in philosophy.
-Nonetheless, the latter divide is not the central plank of this paper but the very determination of how Welterkennen comes about and the explanation of the transitions-or lack thereof-between nonpropositional and propositional knowledge.
-Finally, I offer reasons against the 'constructive point of view' according to which making something determinate by means of an array of logical propositions is actually derivative with regard to the wordly sphere that is previously grasped, for not all hermeneutic grasping is in itself propositional.
-I shall ultimately concur with Dreyfus that phenomenology takes precedence over against logical analysis but I will also make clear that Dreyfus's phenomenological credentials remain somewhat blurry when it comes to his very interpretation of the background as explained at the behest of the concept of absorbed coping.
+Nonetheless, the latter divide is not the central plank of this paper but the very determination of how Welterkennen comes about and the explanation of the transition or lack thereof-between nonpropositional and propositional knowledge.
+Finally, I offer reasons against the 'constructive point of view' according to which making something determinate by means of an array of logical propositions must be understood as derivative with regard to the worldly sphere that is previously grasped, for not all hermeneutic grasping is in itself propositional.
+I shall ultimately concur with Dreyfus that phenomenology takes precedence over logical analysis but I will also make clear that Dreyfus's phenomenological credentials remain somewhat blurry when it comes to his very interpretation of the background as explained at the behest of the concept of absorbed coping.